Student20231/Hello/h2 Hashes.md

 - Encoded Passwords and Hashcat: passwords are held as unidirectional hashes which cannot be reversed.
-Hashcat is a tool to decrypt such ashes using dictionary-based attacks; there`s a demonstration of the process that employs Hashcat through a dictionary attack sourced from the RockYou word list; the article also shows methods recognizing hash types and breaking down the cracking command`s elements, displaying the rate of decryption and proposing improvements such as using the host OS and real hardware for better performance (Torvinen, 2022).
+Hashcat is a tool to decrypt such ashes using dictionary-based attacks; there`s a demonstration of the process that employs Hashcat through a dictionary attack sourced from the RockYou word list; the article also shows methods recognizing hash types and breaking down the cracking command`s elements, displaying the rate of decryption and proposing improvements such as using the host OS and real hardware for better performance (Karvinen, 2022).

 - The command line navigation provides essential commands for file management, directory navigation and secure remote operations via SSH.
 The file manipulation and system administration covers crucial file handling commands.
-While software management demonstrates apt-get usage for secure package installation and system updates, ensuring software security (Torvinen, 2020).
+While software management demonstrates apt-get usage for secure package installation and system updates, ensuring software security (Karvinen, 2020).

 - Frow the videos about Hacking user credentials (Santos et al 2017), I splitted the summary in 4 main components:
  •	storage security measures: OS systems by themselves can represent a robust barrier against hackers.
 However, it is recommended that organizations restrict access